jozu-ai/kitops/docs/src/docs/overview.md

 ### 👩‍💻 For application developers

 KitOps clears the path to use AI/ML with your existing tools and applications.
-No need to be an AI/ML expert, KitOps lets you concentrate on integrating AI/ML models into your applications, while Kit handles the packaging and sharing.
+No need to be an AI/ML expert, KitOps lets you concentrate on integrating AI/ML models into your applications, while KitOps handles the packaging and sharing.

 ### 👷 For DevOps teams